Skip to content

 The hotel nestled among the foliage

-The Insect Hotel sits in a landscape where the mountains meet the sea.
-Fynbos dominates the terrain — that extraordinary, fire-adapted shrubland found nowhere else on Earth.
-Pockets of forest offer shade and shelter, while the coastline provides a dramatic backdrop to your stay.
+The Insect Hotel sits where the mountains meet the sea.
+Fynbos covers the land around it: a fire-adapted shrubland found nowhere else on Earth.
+Pockets of forest offer shade and shelter.
+The coastline provides a dramatic backdrop.

 The local community is welcoming.
 The neighbours are mostly plants, birds, and the occasional mongoose.
 It's peaceful here.